quaris628/rtes-final-project/README.md

-The STM32CubeMX code generation program can be installed from here: https://www.st.com/en/development-tools/stm32cubemx.html#get-software To be compatible with the VSC extension, you MUST select version 6.0.0 (as of Spring 2022)
+The STM32CubeMX code generation program can be installed from here: https://www.st.com/en/development-tools/stm32cubemx.html#get-software To be compatible with the VSC extension, you MUST select version 6.0.0 (as of Spring 2022) (This program is only necessary if the project is pulled fresh from github)

 How to build the project (no board necessary at this step):

-Use STM32CubeMX to generate code for the project:
+Use STM32CubeMX to generate code for the project (only necessary if the project is pulled fresh from github):
  - Select "Open existing projects"
  - Select the morse.ioc file in the project
  - Wait for the program to load